big-charter/basic-weather/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the root folder of the project.
 3. Install dependencies by running `npm install` or `yarn install`.
-4. Create a `.env` file in the root folder of the project and add your OpenWeatherMap API key as follows:
+4. Create a `.env` file in src/basic-weather-client and add your OpenWeatherMap API key as follows:

 ```
 API_KEY = YOUR_API_KEY
 ```

-5. Start the Express server by running `npm run start:server` or `yarn start:server`.
+5. Configure the automatic weather data refresh by modifying the `next.config.js` file in the root folder of the project.
+Set the start time of the high demand window (in hours, using the 24-hour clock) with `highDemandWindowStartHour`, the end time of the high demand window with `highDemandWindowEndHour`, the number of minutes to wait in between refreshes during the high demand window with `highDemandWindowInterval`, and the number of minutes to wait in between refreshes outside of the high demand window with `lowDemandWindowInterval`.
 6. Start the Next.js app by running `npm run dev` or `yarn dev`.
-7. Open your web browser and go to `http://localhost:3001` to access the Next App.
+7. Open your web browser and go to `http://localhost:3000` to access the app.

 ## Usage

 - Enter the zip code in the search input field.
 - Click the "Get Weather" button or press Enter to fetch weather data for the specified location.
 - The weather data including temperature, weather condition, and icon, for current, daily, and hourly forecasts will be displayed on the screen.
-- You can search for weather data for multiple locations by repeating the above steps.
+- Weather data will be automatically refreshed at the intervals specified in the `next.config.js` file.

 ## Contributing